harness/developer-hub/release-notes/continuous-integration.md

 #### New features and enhancements

-* [Build and Push steps](/docs/continuous-integration/use-ci/build-and-upload-artifacts/build-and-upload-an-artifact) support all kaniko and drone-docker runtime flags.
+* With Kubernetes cluster build infrastructure, [Build and Push steps](/docs/continuous-integration/use-ci/build-and-upload-artifacts/build-and-upload-an-artifact) support all kaniko runtime flags.
 You can specify these flags as environment variables in the Build and Push step settings.
+Currently, this is only supported for Kubernetes cluster build infrastructure.
+Other build infrastructures can set a limited subset of drone-docker runtime flags as stage variables.
 (CI-10165, CI-11031)
 * To address security vulnerabilities, Reactor-netty libraries have been updated to the latest version in [Harness CI images](/docs/continuous-integration/use-ci/set-up-build-infrastructure/harness-ci).
 (CI-10929, ZD-52222, ZD-55562)
 * The Harness Community team has developed two new plugins to help you automate more processes in your CI pipelines:
    * The [Helm Push plugin](/docs/continuous-integration/use-ci/build-and-upload-artifacts/upload-artifacts/upload-helm-chart) streamlines packaging and distribution of Helm charts to container registries.